-A review of the Environment Agency's Flood Zones indicates that the site is located within Flood Zone 2 (see Figure 2) and therefore has a 'medium probability' of flooding.
-Flood Zone 2 has between a 1 in 100 and 1 in 1000 annual probability of flooding (1% - 0.1%) in any year.
+A review of the Environment Agency's Flood Zones indicates that the Site is located within Flood Zone 2 (see Figure 2) and therefore has a 'medium probability' of flooding.
+Flood Zone 2 has between a 1 in 100 and 1 in 1000 annual probability of river flooding (1% - 0.1%) or between a 1 in 200 and 1 in 1000 annual probability of sea flooding (0.5% 0.1%) in any year.

 The Flood Zones are the current best information on the extent of the extremes of flooding from rivers or the sea that would occur without the presence of flood defences, because these can be breached, overtopped and may not be in existence for the lifetime of the development.
+They show the worst-case scenario.

 The Environment Agency Flood Zones and acceptable development types are explained in Table 1.
 Table 1 shows that most development types are generally acceptable in Flood Zone 2.